-For purposes of these guidelines, an "immediate family member" includes a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers and
+For purposes of these guidelines, an "immediate family member" includes a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who shares such person's home.

 III.
-Strategic and Succession Planning
+Strategic Review and Management Succession Planning